CiscoDevNet/terraform-provider-intersight/website/docs/d/niatelemetry_nia_inventory_fabric.html.markdown

 * `nxos_vrf_bw_sites_count`:(int) Returns the count of vrfs between sites.
 * `nxos_vrf_count`:(int) Returns the value of the nxosVrfCount field.
 * `oper_status`:(string) Fabric oper status information.
+* `record_type`:(string) Type of record DCNM / APIC / SE.
+This determines the type of platform where inventory was collected.
+* `record_version`:(string) Version of record being pushed.
+This determines what was the API version for data available from the device.
 * `replication_mode`:(string) Replication mode details on the fabric.
 * `rp_mode`:(string) RP Mode details on the fabric.
 * `serial`:(string) Serial number of device being inventoried.
 The serial number is unique per device.